itsrachelle/DixonDoblasBlog/replit.md

 ## Overview

-This is a full-stack blog application featuring a React frontend with TypeScript and an Express.js backend.
-The application showcases personal essays, writing tips, and short stories with a focus on vulnerable storytelling.
-It uses a PostgreSQL database with Drizzle ORM for data management and includes contact forms and newsletter subscription functionality.
+This is a static blog website built with vanilla HTML, CSS, and JavaScript.
+The application showcases personal essays, writing tips, and short stories with a focus on vulnerable storytelling by Dixon Doblas.
+It features a clean, minimalist design with mountain gradient aesthetics and responsive layout.
+The site includes sample blog content stored in JavaScript data structures and working contact/newsletter forms.

 ## User Preferences